eminchen/iwe-hyperflex/modules/terraform-intersight-hx/README.md

 ### VMware vSphere ESXi Operating System
 #### Assumptions
 * If required, a vCenter instance should be available for the HX cluster to be registered to.
 This is defined in an optional associated vCenter configuration policy.
-If creating a new policy with Terraform, the password for the vCenter account should not be included in the code directly and instead be configured in either a local tfvars file excluded from the Git repository or as a sensitive variable in the Terraform workspace (Cloud / Enterprise verions).
+If creating a new policy with Terraform, the password for the vCenter account should not be included in the code directly and instead be configured in either a local tfvars file excluded from the Git repository or as a sensitive variable in the Terraform workspace (Cloud / Enterprise versions).

 #### Usage
 The following is an example plan that uses this module to define and create a new VMware vSphere ESXi-based HyperFlex DC cluster assigned to 3 servers (nodes).
 Please see the `examples/vsphere/dc` directory for more details.